 - 150 grams brown sugar for the caramel sauce

-Add the butter (90g), caster sugar and 50g of brown sugar to the Thermomix bowl and mix for 10 seconds on speed 5.
+- Add the butter (90g), caster sugar and 50g of brown sugar to the Thermomix bowl and mix for 10 seconds, Speed 5.

-Add the eggs, self raising flour and cinnamon and mix for 5 seconds on speed 4.
-Scrape down the sides and mix for a further 5 seconds on speed 4 or until well combined.
+- Add the eggs, self raising flour and cinnamon and mix for 5 seconds, Speed 4.
+Scrape down the sides and mix for a further 5 seconds, Speed 4 or until well combined.

-To make the caramel sauce, in a clean Thermomix bowl add 140g butter, cream, vanilla extract and remaining brown sugar.
-Cook for 8 minutes, varoma temperature, speed 2.
+- To make the caramel sauce, in a clean Thermomix bowl add 140g butter, cream, vanilla extract and 150g brown sugar.
+Cook for 8 minutes, Varoma temperature, Speed 2.

 What's your favourite dessert?